UO-CS210/Treemap/docs/HOWTO-Treemap.md

 at the balance point
 where `partials[i]` is first greater than `sum(li) // 2`.
 Don't
 call `sum(li) // 2` each time through the loop!
-Compute it just once, store it in a variable, and use it over and over in the loop.
+Compute it just once, _before_ the loop, store it in a variable, and use it over and over in the loop.

 You already have `sum(li)` as the last of the partial sums you calculated above, so you can reuse that.

 When you have replaced the _quadratic time_ algorithm that